-NiCori Studios and Productions in association with Oakeside Bloomfield Cultural Center announces a new installment in the monthly concert series, "Music at the Mansion", on Sunday, October 28, at 3pm.
-Performers to include singer Jim Speake, Singer/Songwriter Clare Cooper and Musical Director/Singer John DiPinto.
+NiCori Studios and Productions in association with Oakeside Bloomfield Cultural Center announces a new installment in the monthly concert series, "Music at the Mansion", on Sunday, November 25, at 3pm.
+Due to hurricane Sandy's canceling of October's Music at the Mansion, there will be five performers in the November performance.
+Performers to include Jazz Cabaret Duo Ann Osmond & Dennis Yerry, singer Stearns Matthews, singer Jim Speake, Singer/Songwriter Clare Cooper and Musical Director/Singer John DiPinto.

 Jim Speake is an actor/ singer living in New York City.
 Jim has been cast in a number of Off Off Broadway productions in Brooklyn and Manhattan.
 He has also been in cabaret shows at the Eugene O'Neill Theater Center in Waterford, CT as well as Birdland, The Encore, Don't Tell Mama, the Duplex and The Metropolitan Room in NYC.